-Section 6.
+Section 7.
 A new section of the Assessment and Accountability Act, Section 22-2C-7.1 NMSA 1978, is enacted to read:

-"22-2C-7.1.
-FAILING SCHOOL SUBJECT TO REOPENING AS STATE-CHARTERED CHARTER SCHOOL--REQUIREMENTS.--
+[NEW MATERIAL] FAILING SCHOOL SUBJECT TO "22-2C-7.1.
+REOPENING AS STATE-CHARTERED CHARTER SCHOOL--REQUIREMENTS.--

-A. If, pursuant to Subsections I and J of Section 22-2C-7 NMSA 1978, the school district in which a public school that has failed to make adequate yearly progress for five consecutive years recommends that the public school be reopened as a state-chartered charter school, the department, after holding a public hearing in the school district, may take steps to have the public school reopened as a state-chartered charter school.
+If a public school fails to make adequate yearly progress for five consecutive years and the department determines, after public hearing, that actions provided in Subsection I of Section 22-2C-7 NMSA 1978 are not sufficient, the department may take steps to have the public school reopened as a state-chartered charter school.

-- B. To reopen as a state-chartered charter school: - (1) the school's current enrollment for all grades cannot exceed ten percent of the total MEM of the school district where it is located when the school district has a total enrollment of less than one thousand three hundred students; - (2) the department, after obtaining information and community input during the public hearing, shall find at least five qualified persons willing to serve in an interim capacity as a governing body;
+- To reopen as a state-chartered charter school: - (1) the school's current enrollment for all grades cannot exceed ten percent of the total MEM of the school district where it is located when the school district has a total enrollment of less than one thousand three hundred students; - the department shall find at least five qualified persons willing to serve as a governing body; - the governing body shall employ a (3) qualified school administrator within thirty days of its appointment by the department; - (4) the governing body shall qualify as a board of finance and satisfy any conditions imposed by the .164901.1GR